MEET THE WINNERS OF THE QUEEN'S COMMONWEALTH ESSAY COMPETITION 2023

 In the past decade alone, this high-profile competition has engaged approximately 140,000 young people, over 5,000 schools and thousands of volunteer judges across the Commonwealth.

-We were thrilled to receive a record-breaking 26,322 entries to the QCEC from every Commonwealth region, with the winners and runners-up from New Zealand, Australia, the United Kingdom and India.
+We were thrilled to receive a record-breaking 34,924 entries to the QCEC from every Commonwealth region, with the winners and runners-up from India and Malaysia.
 Find out more about this year's winners below and watch their reactions on discovering this significant achievement!

 A creative thinker and a voracious reader, Siddhi Deshmukh is from the city of Mumbai, India.
 Siddhi is a 17 year-old student currently studying in Mayo College Girls’ School, Ajmer.
 She is the President of the English Creative Writing Society, and head of the World Scholar’s Cup club at her school.
 Siddhi’s role is instrumental in writing and directing the upcoming Annual School Play, and she is also an active member of Mayo College Girls’ School’s English Editorial Team.
 Siddhi’s passions lie in studying English Literature, History, Psychology, and Political Science, and she plans to pursue her passions in the future.

 Siddhi is a canine lover and values her time that she spends with her dog, Snowy, whenever she is home.
 One of her major interests is films, as she finds them immensely empowering, and she loves watching them with her mother.
 A huge fan of Hozier, Bowie and the Beatles, Siddhi also finds inspiration in music and books.
 Her favourite authors include J.R.R Tolkien, Donna Tartt and Oscar Wilde.
 Siddhi, through her expression of writing, delves into the existential conflict of human existence and her writing is often inspired by the experiences she draws from her personal life.